haleywithers/rock-paper-scissors/README.md

 - Animated marquee display showing round results
 - Clean, grid-based layout with custom styling
 - Instant feedback after each round
-- Responsive design with custom typography
+- Desktop only design with custom typography (for now)

 ## Technologies Used